Web Application Firewall profile settings

 add appfw profile profile1 [-invalidPercentHandling secure_mode] [-checkRequestHeaders ON] [-URLDecodeRequestCookies OFF] [-optimizePartialReqs OFF]

 invalidPercentHandling.
-Configure the method that the application firewall uses to handle percent-encoded names and values.
+Configure the method for handling percent-encoded names and values.

 Available settings function as follows: